don2001/don2001/README.md

 ### Hi all!

 I am a student at the University of Bristol, Studying Mathematics and Computer Science.
 My potential future careers are as a data scientist and quantitative trader.<br />
-I'm currently working on data science competitions on Kaggle and learning new machine learning Algorithms.<br />
+I'm currently working on data science competitions on Kaggle and learning new machine learning algorithms.<br />
 Connect me in : https://www.linkedin.com/in/thammadolt/  <br />
 Link to my project: https://github.com/elsebasmar/london-bss <br />
 Programming languages: Python, R, C++ <br />